Moonkid/ios-course/final-test/ios-course-final-test.md

 #### Requirements

-Applications home screen contains an endless carousel (or a deck) of cards, each card represents some info about a random person from an API, on a visible card the next info is displayed:
+Application's home screen contains an endless carousel (or a deck) of cards, each card represents some info about a random person from an API.

+On a visible card the next info is displayed:

 - Full name
 - Age